 A workplace supervisor will need to be provided who will regularly meet with the student to discuss progress and challenges.
 Planning is important, and clear timelines and goals for the placement are jointly established prior to the start of the placement.
 The supervisor will also complete a short post placement report jointly with the student.
 Students are also supported by a UNSW Built Environment staff member for the duration of their placement.

 This is up to the discretion of the host organisation.
-For unpaid

 For paid opportunities, such as existing employment arrangements, UNSW will write to the host setting out the requirements to ensure students are appropriately challenged with learning activities above and beyond whatever duties the student might already perform competently as an employee in their employment.
 This is to ensure that course learning outcomes can be met, and the student can use the time and activities for learning credit.